-Service and subscription fees increased by \$64.1 million, or 30.7%, to \$272.9 million for the twelve months ended December 31, 2023, as compared to \$208.8 million for the same period in 2022.
-The increase in service and subscription fees was driven by increases in fee income related to instant transfer fees and tips from Instacash of \$62.7 million as a result of the growth of Instacash advances across both existing and new customers, an increase in banking-related revenue such as interchange and fee income of \$2.2 million and an increase in subscription fees of \$0.3 million due to an increased number of customers enrolled in the Credit Builder Plus membership.
-These increases were partially offset by a net decrease of \$0.9 million in revenue from a volume-based incentive payment program from a third-party payment network and \$0.2 million of lower account fees on our investing product.
+Banking revenue increased by \$80.9 million, or 34.1%, to \$318.3 million for the twelve months ended December 31, 2024, as compared to \$237.4 million for the same period in 2023.
+The increase in banking revenue was driven by increases in fee income related to instant transfer fees and tips from Instacash advances of \$80.9 million due to the growth of Instacash advances across both existing and new customers, and an increase of \$0.5 million in revenue from a transaction volume-based incentive payment program from a third-party payment network, which was partially offset by a decrease in cardholder and interchange fees from RoarMoney accounts of \$0.5 million compared to the twelve months ended December 31, 2023.